Fred Kummerow died at age 102 of arteriosclerosis, the disease that he had spent most of his life working to prevent.

 • something other than saturated fats and cholesterol in mammal meat

-• refined carbohydrates, particularly sugar added to foods and drinks
+• refined carbohydrates, particularly sugars, added to foods and drinks

 • not eating enough fruits, vegetables, whole grains and nuts.